Anju787/Tiny-Project/README.md

 - [Installation](#installation)
 - [Feedback and Contributions](#contributions)

-## Introduction
+ Introduction
-This app is created for the task given by Terribly Tiny Tales for the recruitment process for the role of Frontend Developer intern.
+This app is created for the task given by Terribly Tiny Tales for the recruitment process.

-## Features
+Features
 - **Responsive Design**: The profile screen adapts seamlessly to various screen sizes, ensuring a consistent and user-friendly experience across devices.
 - **Profile Information Display**: Displays user profile details such as name, bio, profile picture, etc., in an organized and visually appealing layout
 - **Tailwind CSS Integration**: Utilizes Tailwind CSS for efficient and customizable styling, leveraging utility classes for rapid UI development.
 - **Material Design Components**: Integrates Material-Tailwind, providing Material Design components that enhance the visual appeal and usability of the profile screen.

-## Technologies/Libraries Used
+ Technologies/Libraries Used
 - **React.js**: A JavaScript library for building user interfaces.
 - **HTML5 & CSS3**: Markup and styling languages for building web pages.
 - **JavaScript**: A programming language for adding interactivity to web applications.